Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Background: What is TDA?

-Our work studies user needs for training data attribution (TDA) explanations.
-This section provides background on TDA.
-TDA is links specific model behaviour to the training data, treating the data as the root cause for learned behaviours~\cite{Hammoudeh2022TrainingDI}.
-By providing training data relevant to what the model has learnt, TDA gives insights into the model.
-TDA has been applied to enhancing data quality and reducing model biases, as well as answering questions around data valuation, memorisation and copyright issues in foundational models in the recent years~\cite{choe2024your, zheng2023intriguing, grosse2023studying, lin2024efficient}, attracting unprecedented attention.
+This section provides background on training data attribution (TDA), describing what it is and why it is an interesting explanation approach.
+In theory, TDA links specific model behaviour to the training data, treating the data as the root cause of learned behaviours~\cite{Hammoudeh2022TrainingDI}.
+TDA offers insights into the model by identifying the training data most influential to what the model has learned.